 While many MBA graduates join professional associations based upon their specialization, there are MBA societies throughout the world.
 These groups primarily offer networking and continuing education to those with MBAs:

-Each factor is weighted evenly in order to give an objective view and determine the 5 best online MBA programs.
-To calculate our rankings, we looked at a school’s ranking when organized by a single factor, and then averaged each category’s ranking to find an overall score: Admissions Rate (20%) + Default Rate (20%) + Retention Rate (20%) + Graduation Rate (20%) + Percent of Students Enrolled in Online Classes (20%) = Final score.
+Each factor is weighted evenly in order to give an objective view and determine our best online MBA programs.
+To calculate our rankings, we looked at a school's ranking when organized by a single factor, and then averaged each category's ranking to find an overall score: Admissions Rate (20%) + Default Rate (20%) + Retention Rate (20%) + Graduation Rate (20%) + Percent of Students Enrolled in Online Classes (20%) = Final score.